 You might have a vacation planned that seems to conflict with the start or completion of treatment.
 Work with your doctor to coordinate the treatment schedule with your vacation.

 "Normal might not feel so normal after the diagnosis of breast cancer turns your life upside down!
-But the members of your radiation team will work with you to try to minimize the disruption caused by this 5- to 7-week treatment process."-- Marisa Weiss, M.D., president and founder, Breastcancer.org
+But the members of your radiation team will work with you to try to minimize the disruption caused by this 5- to 7-week treatment process."-- Marisa Weiss, M.D., chief medical officer, Breastcancer.org